 Hosting.com: Turbo Speed Servers & Branding Options

-With turbo-charged servers, Hosting.com focuses on speed and customer satisfaction.
+With turbo-charged servers, hosting.com focuses on speed and customer satisfaction.

 They provide white label reseller hosting with full custom branding, allowing you to completely rebrand the service as your own.
+Their reseller dashboard is user-friendly, making website management smooth with just a few clicks.

 HostGator: Beginner-friendly with Strong Support